NeuroJSON/jsonlab/README.txt

                           wrapped inside a function call as 'foo(...);' opt.UnpackHex [1|0]: conver the 0x[hex code] output by loadjson back to the string form
+         opt.Compression  'zlib' or 'gzip': specify array compression method; currently only supports 'gzip' or 'zlib'.
+The data compression only applicable to numerical arrays in 3D or higher dimensions, or when ArrayToStruct is 1 for 1D or 2D arrays.
+If one wants to compress a long string, one must convert it to uint8 or int8 array first.
+The compressed array uses three extra fields
+                          "_ArrayCompressionMethod_": the opt.Compression value.
+                          "_ArrayCompressionSize_": a 1D interger array to
+                             store the pre-compressed (but post-processed)
+                             array dimensions, and
+                          "_ArrayCompressedData_": the binary stream of
+                             the compressed binary array data WITHOUT
+                             'base64' encoding
+         opt.CompressArraySize [100|int]: only to compress an array if the total element count is larger than this number.

          opt can be replaced by a list of ('param',value) pairs.
 The param string is equivallent to a field in opt and is case sensitive.